MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/sharepoint-2007-migration-options.md

 Methods like In-Place upgrade will act directly on your Microsoft Office SharePoint Server 2007 farm, giving you fewer easy options to abandon a path and begin again with your pristine environment.
 As much as possible, build in some safety measures (like taking and testing backups of the original environment).
 For example, if your Microsoft Office SharePoint Server 2007 farm is virtual, and is duplicated for the purposes of backup and restore, then back-up and restore the most current databases prior to your service window for the upgrade.
 Knowing that you have the option to restore database backups will not only give you a failsafe, it can give you peace of mind.

 > [!TIP]
-> Best practices documents for upgrade exist for Microsoft Office SharePoint Server[2007](https://technet.microsoft.com/en-us/library/cc261992%28v=office.12%29.aspx), [SharePoint Server 2010](https://technet.microsoft.com/en-us/library/cc261992%28v=office.14%29.aspx), [SharePoint Server 2013](https://technet.microsoft.com/en-us/library/cc261992%28v=office.15%29.aspx), and [SharePoint Server 2016](https://technet.microsoft.com/en-us/library/cc261992%28v=office.16%29.aspx).
+> Best practices documents for upgrade exist for [Microsoft Office SharePoint Server 2007](https://technet.microsoft.com/en-us/library/cc261992%28v=office.12%29.aspx), [SharePoint Server 2010](https://technet.microsoft.com/en-us/library/cc261992%28v=office.14%29.aspx), [SharePoint Server 2013](https://technet.microsoft.com/en-us/library/cc261992%28v=office.15%29.aspx), and [SharePoint Server 2016](https://technet.microsoft.com/en-us/library/cc261992%28v=office.16%29.aspx).
 You can also search for [Microsoft Partners](https://partnercenter.microsoft.com/en-us/pcv/search) who have experience with upgrades or Office 365 migrations.

 ## Make your plan